555 N. Walnut Blvd. Unit J

-What Is Parliamentary Procedure and why is it important?
+What is Parliamentary procedures and why are they important?
 Parliamentary procedure is a set of rules or guidelines for conduct at meetings.
-These rules allow everyone to be heard, to promote cooperation and harmony and to make decisions without confusion.
+These rules allow everyone to be heard, to promote cooperation, and harmony and to make decisions without confusion.

 What are the Resources Available?

 All units are encouraged to review their Governing Documents (Constitution/Bylaws and Standing Rules) at the beginning of the Auxiliary year.
-If your unit should make any changes, mail two (2 ) copies along with a self-addressed, stamped envelope to me for review and recommendations.
+If your unit makes any changes, please mail two (2 ) copies along with a self-addressed stamped envelope to me for review and recommendations.
 I will return one (1) copy to you with my signature and send one (1) copy to the Department Office.
-Please call if you have questions.
+Please call me if you have any questions.

 All members have basic equal rights: the right to vote, the right to be heard and the right to oppose.
 Procedural rules should always be seen as a means to an end, not an end in themselves.